Filters¶

 ---|---|

 No top-selling items | When you activate this filter, items that come from the top selling model (even if the model itself isn't linked to this scenario) aren't placed on the recommendations list.
 This way you can stop promoting products that are already popular.
-If you apply this filter to a top selling scenario as it will filter out all recommendations. |
+If you apply this filter to a top selling scenario it filters out all recommendations. |

 Item price should be equal or higher than the price of the context product | You can use this filter to filter out items that could be more attractive to the user from the recommendation list.
 It compares prices exported to the Personalization service with metadata of the currently viewed product. |